Danielkaas94/Dawa_Api_AppWinPhone/README.md

 ```
 ## Final Note! 📜📌

-As A final note, I want to say that my app is potent with RegularExpressions.
+As a final note, I want to say that my app is potent with RegularExpressions.
 ```csharp
 // Name
 Regex regexName = new Regex("[A-Za-z.'\\-\\p{L}\\p{Zs}\\p{Lu}\\p{Ll}\']+$");